gadget-inc/templates/openai/screenwriter-noauth-rrv7-f-ssr/README.md

 ## Core purpose

-This application serves as a powerful template for building AI-powered applications that generate creative text content.
+This template is a great starting point to build AI applications.
 It comes pre-configured with an OpenAI connection, allowing you to quickly build features like automated script writing, character dialogue generation, or any other creative writing task.

 ## Key functionality